Alfresco/docs-alfresco/intelligence-services/latest/admin/troubleshoot.md

 ### I might be having AWS credential errors, what can I check?

 Check your AWS setup and configuration.
-This will also appear in AI Transform Engine service log.
+This also appears in AI Transform Engine service log.

-> **Note:** For security reasons, the AWS credentials in the logs will be masked (i.e. only a few characters will appear - similar to the AWS CLI).
+> **Note:** For security reasons, the AWS credentials in the logs are masked (i.e. only a few characters appear - similar to the AWS CLI).

 ### After starting Intelligence Services, and trying to request AI renditions, what AWS connection errors / exceptions might I see in the AI Transform Engine logs?